 Most of your costs for this dog will be in medical bills and grooming.
 However, even these expenses won’t be that much.
 The average dog owner will be at the lower end of this cost range.
 If your dog needs regular walks with a dog walker, you’ll probably move to the upper end of the range.
 If you live in an area with expensive vet care, you may also end up paying a bit more.

 Overall, this is one of the cheapest breeds to own.
-They are simply low-maintenance.
+They are very low-maintenance.

 Additional Costs to Factor In